-A dental fee schedule is like a price list for each type of dental work you may want to have done.
-A dentist may set up her own dental fee schedule or she may agree to use one that is part of a dental plan.
+A dental fee schedule is like a price list.
+It shows the costs for each type of dental work you may want to have done.
+A dentist may set up her own dental fee schedule.
+Or, she may agree to use one that is part of a dental plan.

-If you think you may buy a dental plan, you should be aware of the fact that dental plans come in two basic types.
-One type of plan is called “fee for service,” and the other type is called “managed care.”
+If you think you may buy a dental plan, you should know that dental plans come in two basic types.
+One type is “fee for service.”
+The other is “managed care.”

-Yet, while managed care dental plans place more rules on the range of dentists from which you can seek care and still keep all of the plan’s benefits, you should note that such plans also make the dentists they work with use the plan’s dental fee schedule.
+Managed care dental plans place more rules on the range of dentists from which you can seek care.
+These plans also make the dentists they work with use the plan’s dental fee schedule.

-If you have a managed care dental plan, in most cases the dentist has agreed up front to the fee schedule that has been set by the dental plan.
-If you have a fee for service plan, you do not have the same assurance as a rule.
-You may then end up with higher fees for certain types of dental work.
+If you have a managed care dental plan, in most cases the dentist has agreed up front to the fee schedule set by the plan.
+If you have a fee for service plan, you don’t have the same assurance as a rule.
+You may then end up with higher fees for certain types of work.

-No matter which type of dental plan you choose, be sure you get to know the plan’s fee schedule.
-This lists how often the plan’s fee levels are changed as well as the means by which these updates will be shared with you.
-It is also vital that you learn what part of the cost the dental plan will pay for the types of work that are spelled out in the dental plan’s fee schedule.
+No matter which type of dental insurance you choose, be sure you get to know the plan’s fee schedule.
+It shows how often the provider changes the plan’s fee levels, as well as how the provider will share these updates with you.